Table Of Contents

 Writing music, whether in the form of songs or bass and drums grooves, has always been an integral part of my creativity.

-Under the moniker Minutes to Midnight, I’ve been working on a concept album for the last year, titled After 1989: A Trip To Freedom.
-It’s going to be released on 9 November 2019.
+Under the moniker Minutes to Midnight, I released a concept album in the occasion of the 30th anniversary of the opening of the Berlin Wall, titled After 1989: A Trip To Freedom.

 Audio Editing & Restoration